 The following is a list of Work-Study positions currently available to Three Rivers students.

-Details: Two (2) positions available.
-Max of 19.5 hours per week.
-Inquire and apply at the Computer Services Office on the 2nd Floor of the E. K. Porter Distance Learning Center.
+Details: 19.5 hours per week.
+Inquire and apply at the Office of Financial Aid or the Computer Services Office on the second floor of the E. K. Porter Distance Learning Center.

-Details: Two (2) positions available.
-Max of 19.5 hours per week.
-Inquire and apply with the Maintenance Office (573-772-2016).
+Details: 19.5 hours per week.
+Inquire and apply at the Office of Financial Aid or the Maintenance Office.

-Nursing & Allied Health
+Nursing & Allied Health Office

-Details: One (1) position available.
-Max of 19.5 hours per week.
-Inquire and apply at the Plaster Building Room B 219.
+Details: 15 hours per week.
+Inquire and apply at the Office of Financial Aid.